jnillius/edument-aws-workshop/EXERCISES.md

 *   Set the `msg_processing_time` to be **1s**.

-> How many "tasks per instance" does this amount to?
+> How many "tasks per instance" does this amount to, and what does that imply in terms of the average amount of messages in the queue at any given time?

 *   In `modules/processor/src/index.js`, simulate a "processing time" of **1s** in the `processor` function in , using the `delay` helper.